CliMA/ClimaOcean.jl/README.md

 <!-- description -->
 <p align="center">
-  <strong>🌎 A framework for realistic ocean-only and coupled ocean + sea-ice simulations driven by prescribed atmospheres and based on <a href=https://github.com/CliMA/Oceananigans.jl>Oceananigans</a> and <a href=https://github.com/CliMA/ClimaSeaIce.jl>ClimaSeaIce</a></strong>.
+  <strong>🌎 Ready-to-use ocean and ocean + sea-ice configurations of the CliMA ocean model — for coupling with <a href=https://github.com/CliMA/ClimaCoupler.jl>ClimaCoupler</a> and for OMIP simulations that verify the model's biases and prediction skill.
+Built on <a href=https://github.com/CliMA/Oceananigans.jl>Oceananigans</a>, <a href=https://github.com/CliMA/ClimaSeaIce.jl>ClimaSeaIce</a>, and <a href=https://github.com/NumericalEarth/NumericalEarth.jl>NumericalEarth</a></strong>.
 </p>

 ###

 > [!IMPORTANT]
-> The generic coupling framework and data wrangling utilities originally developed in ClimaOcean are being moved to [**NumericalEarth.jl**](https://github.com/NumericalEarth/NumericalEarth.jl), a new package for building coupled Earth system models with interchangeable components.
+> The generic coupling framework and data-wrangling utilities originally developed in ClimaOcean now live in [**NumericalEarth.jl**](https://github.com/NumericalEarth/NumericalEarth.jl), a package for building coupled Earth system models with interchangeable components.
-> ClimaOcean.jl will continue to exist as a focused package for realistic ocean and ocean + sea-ice simulations built on [Oceananigans](https://github.com/CliMA/Oceananigans.jl) and [ClimaSeaIce](https://github.com/CliMA/ClimaSeaIce.jl), depending on NumericalEarth for shared functionality.
+> ClimaOcean depends on NumericalEarth and re-exports its functionality (`OceanSeaIceModel`, `ocean_simulation`, the `Metadata`/`ECCO`/`JRA55` data tooling, etc.), so existing scripts that use these names keep working.
+> ClimaOcean itself is now focused on **realistic ocean and ocean + sea-ice configurations** of the CliMA ocean model.
 > See the [discussion](https://github.com/CliMA/ClimaOcean.jl/discussions/675) for more details.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7677442.svg?style=flat-square)](https://doi.org/10.5281/zenodo.7677442)